-I’m just going to say it…I’ve outdone myself with this gluten free raspberry and lemon drizzle tray bake!
+This gluten free raspberry and lemon drizzle tray bake really is a lovely bake!
 A soft, succulent tray bake bursting with zesty lemon flavour and sweet pockets of raspberries.
 I’m eating it two days after I first baked it and is it STILL so fluffy and light and delish.
 Fresh cakes often go stale fairly quickly but the use of almond flour in this bake really helps keep it moist and lovely.

 This gluten free tray bake works brilliantly with lactose free butter too, as I found out when I baked a gluten and lactose free version for my mum.
 Give my gluten free raspberry and lemon drizzle tray bake a try this weekend and you will not regret it :).